davetayls/davetayls.github.com/_posts/2016-01-08-arrow-electronics-the-global-component-provider.md

 Last year I had the pleasure to work as a UI Lead for [The BIO Agency](http://www.thebioagency.com/) and [Arrow Electronics](https://www.arrow.com).
-I joined the project a few months in to help the existing 8 Frontend developers and fair few other team members across their disciplines with over all FE code architecture and in turn support Arrow's growing team in Denver, Colorado.
+I joined the project a few months in to help the existing 8 Frontend developers and fair few other team members across their disciplines with FE code architecture and in turn support Arrow's growing team in Denver, Colorado.

 We had a great relationship with the team at Arrow.
 I had never heard of them before, so it was interesting to hear that many of the electronic products we use day to day have probably had parts supplied by them.